Noise Levels in South Farmingdale, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern South Farmingdale sounds about 16% louder than Central South Farmingdale to the human ear, a 2.1 dBA gap.
+To the human ear, noise in southern South Farmingdale sounds about 43% louder than in northern South Farmingdale, a 5.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Southern State Pkwy do you need to be?